btc-c0der/omega-btc-ai/MD_TO_MEDIUM_README.md

 # Markdown to Medium Converter

-A Python utility that converts Markdown files to Medium-ready HTML format.
+A Python utility that converts Markdown files to Medium-ready HTML format, with advanced organization features for large document collections.

 ## Features